 Best 3D Printing Software

 While we are still a long way from Star Trek-level replicators, 3D printers bring science fiction closer to reality every day.
-As prices of these intriguing devices become comparable to those of mid-tier paper printers, we can expect that soon, every household will have one.
+As the prices of these intriguing devices grow nearer to those of paper printers, we can expect that soon, every household will have one.

-However, the hardware itself would be useless without 3D printing software.
-Much of the best 3D printing software currently available can easily be found online and downloaded for free.
-We’ll show you a few solutions that can help you turn your ideas into reality, with a little help from the Internet of things.
+However, the fancy hardware would be useless without 3D printing software.
+Some of the best 3D printing software currently available is open-source software that’s easily found online and downloadable for free.
+We’ll show you a few solutions that can help you turn everything from basic shapes to complex mechanical engineering models into reality. with a little help from the Internet of things.

 3. Autodesk Meshmixer